tthtlc/quest4science/_posts/2025-10-19-math-this-pattern-shows-up-everywhere.md

 <!-- Image Description: A close-up photo of a sunflower head showing its dense spiral seed pattern.
 The seeds are arranged in two sets of spirals curving clockwise and counterclockwise, illustrating the Fibonacci sequence in nature. -->

-# This Pattern Shows Up Everywhere in Nature: Fibonacci Explained

 ### Unlocking Nature’s Secret Code

 *By Peter Teoh, Science Writer*